-A W-4 form is used for tax purposes, and it is filled out by an employee when they first begin employment.
-This form provides the employer with the information about the employee's tax withholdings from earnings.
+A W-4 form is used for tax purposes.
+It is filled out by an employee when they first begin employment.
+This form provides the employer with information about the employee's tax withholdings from earnings.
 It is important for an employer to collect W-4 forms from their employees so that they can deduct the appropriate amount of taxes from their paycheck.

 The employee who is filling out the W-4 form will need to provide some information, such as how many dependents they have, any tax credits, and their social security number.
 It is important to be accurate with this information, as it will determine how much taxes a person owes.

 A W-4 form should be updated as needed.
 If there are any major life changes, such as getting married, divorced, or having a baby, the form should be changed to reflect this.
 This ensures you won't owe a lot of taxes when you file.

 Due to the Tax Cuts and Jobs Act of 2017, the W-4 has been updated by the IRS.

 The updated W-4 form has eliminated personal allowances, because the Tax Cuts and Jobs Act doubled the standard deduction in order to eliminate personal and dependent exemptions.
 With the elimination of personal allowances, the W-4 form was shortened to five sections from its previous seven.
 Below are step-by-step instructions to filling out the new W-4.